Hunter Health Memoirs 1920 Onwards

-Professor Alan Hewson A.M. has continued to update memoir contributions to include video recordings until his passing in 2017.
+Professor Alan Hewson A.M. continued to update memoir contributions to include video recordings until his passing in 2017.

 This compilation of first hand accounts and unbelievable tales, will go down in the history books as 85 years of Doctors who built the world of medicine in the Newcastle region.

 50% of funds made from sales will be donated to Fund for Royal Newcastle Hospital Visiting Professorship, so donations to access via our website are welcome.

 It is also possible to purchase an MP3 for @ $22 from HPMI.
 Click here for Order form.

 (Click on a picture to view that doctors details)

 Click here to view 2007 Herald Article re Old Doctors

 Dr W.J.
 (Bill) Charlton

 Adrian Dawson was born in Brisbane, lost his father at age 11, the family moved to Sydney and he was educated at Knox College, began medicine in 1940-- did the foreshortened course because of the war [no holidays!] graduated with honours, and after residency at RPAH did locums before a year at MMH, then years in GP with Dr. Bill Ferguson at Mayfield before doing his higher degree and specialising in neurology -the first neurologist in Newcastle.

 He had an intimate knowledge of the old Lodge system, the times when all consultants were Honorary, and when most of the obstetrics in Newcastle was done by Goshen, one of the first specialists to get his higher degree from general practice, and saw the change s which made this impossible in later years.